 \section{Abstract}

-Deep reinforcement learning in partially observable environments is a difficult task in itself, and can be further complicated by a sparse reward signal.
-Most tasks involving navigation in three-dimensional environments provide the agent with extremely limited information.
+Deep reinforcement learning in partially observable environments is a difficult task in itself and can be further complicated by a sparse reward signal.
+Most tasks involving navigation in three-dimensional environments provide the agent with minimal information.
 Typically, the agent receives a visual observation input from the environment and is rewarded once at the end of the episode.
 A good reward function could substantially improve the convergence of reinforcement learning algorithms for such tasks.
-The classic approach to increase the density of the reward signal is to augment it with supplementary rewards.
-This technique is called the reward shaping.
+The classic approach to increasing the density of the reward signal is to augment it with supplementary rewards.
+This technique is called reward shaping.
 In this study, we propose two modifications of one of the recent reward shaping methods based on graph convolutional networks: the first involving advanced aggregation functions, and the second utilizing the attention mechanism.
 We empirically validate the effectiveness of our solutions for the task of navigation in a 3D environment with sparse rewards.
-For the solution featuring attention mechanism, we are also able to show that the learned attention is concentrated on edges corresponding to important transitions in 3D environment.
+For the solution featuring the attention mechanism, we can also show that the learned attention is concentrated on edges corresponding to important transitions in the 3D environment.